metabase/metabase/docs/questions/query-builder/expressions/datetimesubtract.md

 # DatetimeSubtract

-`datetimeSubtract` takes a date and subtracts some unit of time from it.
+`datetimeSubtract` takes a datetime value and subtracts some unit of time from it.
 You might want to use this function when working with time series data that's marked by a "start" and an "end", such as sessions or subscriptions data.

 | Syntax                                                                                    | Example                                                   |
 |-------------------------------------------------------------------------------------------|-----------------------------------------------------------|